 Skip to main content

-Drift Detection
+Schema Drift Detection (Database Drift)

 Schema drift is dangerous because it can lead to unexpected behavior in applications, data corruption, and even system outages.
 When the actual database schema deviates from the expected schema, queries may fail, data integrity constraints may be violated, and application logic may break.
 Additionally, schema migrations are planned based on the assumption the target database is in a specific state and may fail and cause unknown side effects.
 This can result in hard-to-debug issues and degraded system performance, ultimately affecting the reliability and stability of your application.

-Enabling Drift Detection
+Enabling Schema Drift Detection

 You can compare the snapshot scope schema with another scope's schema or with a deployed migration target.